GASCUK/OpenStreetMap-ArcGIS/Resources/WORKFLOW-EXTENDED.md

       * smoothness
       * surface
  5. Running this tool results in a feature dataset in the selected file gdb called planet containing three feature classes; planet_osm_ln, planet_osm_ply and planet_osm_pt.
+3. If a network dataset is required, follow [NETWORK.md](https://github.com/GASCUK/OpenStreetMap-ArcGIS/blob/master/Resources/NETWORK.md).
-3. In ArcCatalog, use the **OSM Attribute Selector** tool in the *ArcGIS Editor for OpenStreetMap* toolset on each of the three feature classes in turn to extract OSM keys from the tag collection and store them as standalone attributes.
+4. In ArcCatalog, use the **OSM Attribute Selector** tool in the *ArcGIS Editor for OpenStreetMap* toolset on each of the three feature classes in turn to extract OSM keys from the tag collection and store them as standalone attributes.
  1. ![OSM Attribute Selector tool](https://raw.githubusercontent.com/GASCUK/OpenStreetMap-ArcGIS/master/Images/OSMAttributeSelector.png)
  2. Select 'EXISTING_TAG_FIELDS' in the *OSM Tag Keys* parameter and run the tool.
-4. Create attribute indexes for each of the three feature classes within the planet feature dataset.
+5. Create attribute indexes for each of the three feature classes within the planet feature dataset.
  1. In ArcCatalog, run the **Add Index Attributes** tool on each of the feature classes and select the following for each individual one:
        * **planet_osm_ln**: aeroway, barrier, highway, osm_bridge, osm_ford, osm_seasonal, osmSupportingElement, power, railway, route, waterway.
        * **planet_osm_ply**: aeroway, amenity, building, highway, landuse, leisure, man_made, natural, osmSupportingElement, tourism, waterway.